The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

-The most important thing is that we can apply all the results known about the Euclidean distance problem to the variety $\tilde{X}$.
-However, using this approach could often be tedious since dividing the polynomials $f_1,\ldots,f_s$ into their real and imaginary parts requires a non trivial computational effort and the geometry of $\tilde{X}$ could be less clear. \paragraph{}
+Most importantly, we can apply all the results known about the Euclidean distance problem to the variety $\tilde{X}$.
+However, using this approach could often be tedious since dividing the polynomials $f_1,\ldots,f_s$ into their real and imaginary parts requires a non trivial computational effort and the geometry of $\tilde{X}$ could be less clear.

 We recall an important result.